 - (A) No person shall have the authority to bind the County or its Using Departments to any procurement, except as provided in these regulations. - (B) Any procurement or disposition made by any person in the name of the County or any Using Department, which is not in compliance with these regulations, shall be deemed unauthorized. - (C) Any person who makes an unauthorized procurement or disposition of surplus property may be personally liable to the vendor or the purchaser of the surplus property.
-Such procurements or dispositions of surplus property shall be voidable at the discretion of the Board of County Supervisors.

-- (D) The Director of Finance and the employees of Procurement Services shall not be liable and shall be held harmless for any unauthorized procurement or disposition of surplus property, which was not initiated or approved by them. - (E) A determination whether any procurement or disposition was unauthorized shall be made in the first instance by the head of Procurement Services, who shall report any findings to the Director of Finance.
-The Director of Finance shall consult with the County Attorney.
-If the Director of Finance determines that the procurement or disposition was unauthorized, the Director may invoice the person responsible for the amount of any damages sustained by the County.
-The person responsible shall have a right of appeal to the County Executive, and thereafter to the Board of County Supervisors, provided that an appeal at each level is filed in writing within fourteen (14) calendar days of the submission of the invoice. - (F) Should an appeal be denied, or not submitted in a timely fashion, and the invoice not paid, the County Attorney may undertake legal proceedings to recover the money owed. - (G) Any unauthorized procurement or disposition may be grounds for termination from County service of the responsible employee or employees, or for the imposition of other adverse action, which may be provided for in the County Personnel Policies.
+Such procurements or dispositions of surplus property shall be voidable at the discretion of the Board of County Supervisors. - (D) The Chief Procurement Officer and the employees of Procurement Services shall not be liable and shall be held harmless for any unauthorized procurement or disposition of surplus property, which was not initiated or approved by them. - (E) A determination whether any procurement or disposition was unauthorized shall be made in the first instance by the Chief Procurement Officer, who shall report any findings to the Deputy County Executive for Government Operations, Performance, and Innovation and the Chief Financial Officer/Director of Finance.
+The Chief Procurement Officer shall consult with the County Attorney.
+If the Chief Procurement

+Officer determines that the procurement or disposition was unauthorized, the Chief Procurement Officer/Director of Finance may invoice the person responsible for the amount of any damages sustained by the County.
+The person responsible shall have a right of appeal to the County Executive, and thereafter to the Board of County Supervisors, provided that an appeal at each level is filed in writing within fourteen (14) calendar days of the submission of the invoice.

+- (F) Should an appeal be denied, or not submitted in a timely fashion, and the invoice not paid, the County Attorney may undertake legal proceedings to recover the money owed. - (G) Any unauthorized procurement or disposition may be grounds for termination from County service of the responsible employee or employees, or for the imposition of other adverse action, which may be provided for in the County Personnel Policies.